nrf-rs/nrf-hal/examples/i2s-controller-demo/README.md

-# Inter-IC Sound interface "controller mode (aka master mode)" - Digital Pins
+# I2S controller demo

+The Inter-IC Sound interface (I2S) controller mode (aka master mode) demo.
 This demo generates Morse code audio signals from text received over UART and plays them back over I2S.
 Tested with nRF52840-DK and a UDA1334a DAC.

 ## How to run